 Spinal Disc Herniation: Clearing Up the Confusion

-Many different terms are used to describe a disc herniation.
+Many different terms are used to describe a spinal disc extrusion and protrusion after a Florida accident.
 Sometimes they are called a bulging disc, protruding disc, torn disc, slipped disc, ruptured disc, or collapsed disc.
 The list is long, so one can understand how there might be confusion surrounding this type of injury.
 However, understanding exactly what makes up these injuries, and how protrusions differs from extrusion, can clearly be explained.

 A disc herniation injury occurs when the outer wall of the soft cushion (the spinal disc) between the spinal vertebrae ruptures.
 A portion of the disc’s inner gel then herniates—which means to push outwards—against the spinal cord and/or the spinal nerves.
 It’s this pressure on the spinal nerves and cord that causes the pain symptoms that are typical of a disc herniation injury.